hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

 *****************

 ===================================================
-Removing bad atomic contacts and minimizing vaccum!
+Removing bad atomic contacts and minimizing vacuum!
 ===================================================

 We have just modelled a "matured" system, means we have placed all required molecules in a box.
-This step-wise placement could lead to overlapping atomic positions or very close atomic contacts or very far atomic postions, this could results in atomic replusion or can forbidden possible atomic interactions too.
+This step-wise placement could lead to overlapping atomic positions or very close atomic contacts or very far atomic positions, this could result in atomic repulsion or can forbid possible atomic interactions too.
 To minimize these positional artifacts energy minimisation is a crucial step before proceeding further.
-Essentially, we are going to use the potential energy terms derived from the force-field, that will use the 3D coordinate as input and will try to optimise the positions of atoms, so that any clashes or vaccum therein will be minimsed.
+Essentially, we are going to use the potential energy terms derived from the force-field, that will use the 3D coordinate as input and will try to optimise the positions of atoms, so that any clashes or vacuum therein will be minimised.

-Breifly, the system will undergo sequentially through steps:
+Briefly, the system will undergo sequentially through steps:

 1. Classical Energy Minimization
         * Will try to optimize the position of atoms using the supplied molecular mechanics parameters e.g. bond-length, angle, van-der-waal etc